Drop launchers from the Desktop

 - Assignee set to sajolida

 - QA Check set to Info Needed

 sajolida: before I raise this at a monthly meeting, I'd like to make sure that I'm not forgetting an obvious reason to keep these launchers; and if you strongly disagree for some reason, I'd like to discuss it a bit with you before we have this discussion collectively.
 So, what's your take on my proposal?

-#6 Updated by sycamoreone over 2 years ago
+#6 Updated by sycamoreone almost 3 years ago

 In the September monthly meeting it was decided that the Desktop launchers are an important entry point to the documentation for users, that are not used to Linux and the Gnome desktop.